CopernicaMarketingSoftware/Documentation/Publisher/en/css-and-xslt.md

     <div class="colon">:</div>
     <xsl:if test="required = 'yes'"><div class="required">*</div></xsl:if>  </div>

+### Engine specific style
+Certain engines have limited support for some CSS rules, or have a different interpretation of how the output should be styled.
+For this reason, it is possible to define engine-specific CSS rules.
+This is possible through HTML comments.
+In order to put such a comment inside of a template, the following syntax is used:

+    <xsl:comment>[if (IE)]>
+        &lt;link rel="stylesheet" type="text/css" href="https://example.com/path/to/css/ie.css" />
+    &lt;![endif]</xsl:comment>

+In this example, the *ie.css* stylesheet gets loaded when the email is rendered by a Internet Explorer engine.
+It is also possible to define such conditional styles with inline CSS.
+The following example changes the color of paragraph elements (`<p>`) when the email is rendered by a Microsoft Outlook engine, with engine version greater than 9.

+    <xsl:comment>[if (gt mso 9)]>
+            &lt;style>
+                p { color: red; }
+            &lt;/style>
+    &lt;![endif]</xsl:comment>

 ### Create your own XSLT

 The software adds a default XSLT to all content feeds, surveys and web